Amar Sejdić: Club career

+On January 11, 2019, Sejdić was selected in the second round of the 2019 MLS SuperDraft with the 34th overall pick by the Montreal Impact, In a bid to help him acclimate to the professional game, Sejdić was sent on loan to the Ottawa Fury in the USL Championship, where he made three appearances before being recalled by Montréal.
+He would start in his only appearance for the Impact during the 2019 season, spending much of the year continuing to adapt to the professional game.

+To begin the 2020 season, Sejdić made his CONCACAF Champions League debut — starting against Costa Rican club Saprissa on February 19, 2020.
+Montréal would advance on aggregate to the quarter-finals against Honduran club C.D.
+Olimpia.
+After the first leg concluded with a 2–1 Montréal loss at home, the competition was paused due to the COVID-19 pandemic.
+Following the resumption of league play, Sejdić scored his first professional goal on October 10, against the Philadelphia Union.
+He scored his second goal of the year in the following match against the New England Revolution.
+Sejdić scored his final goal of the season in the second leg of the postponed Champions League match against C.D.
+Olimpia on December 15, 2020, as his club was eliminated on aggregate.

-On July 7, 2021, Sejdić was traded to Atlanta United in exchange for $100,000 of General Allocation Money, with the potential for the fee to rise another $50,000.
+After appearing in seven games for Montréal in 2021, Sejdić was traded to Atlanta United in July in exchange for $100,000 of General Allocation Money, with the potential for the fee to rise another $50,000.

 On February 8, 2024, Sejdić signed with Nashville SC on a one-year deal following a successful preseason trial with the club.
 He was released by Nashville following their 2024 season.

+On March 3, 2025, it was announced that Sejdić had signed with the Columbus Crew for the 2025 season, with a 2026 option year.
+Following the conclusion of the 2025 season, his option year was picked up.

 Style of play

 Sejdić has been recognized for his passing and technical play, with his college head coach Sasho Cirovski commenting: “He’s got great feet and he’s got the ability to make that killer pass, or he can score a number of goals from distance.”
 Speaking about his own playing style, Sejdić said: “I like to think I’m a player with intellect.
 I play more with my mind and my feet are just the tools.
 I read the game well.
 The ball is my best friend and I like to keep it in my feet.
 I could handle and distribute the ball well, and I like giving my teammates the best scoring opportunities possible.”